 Recently, I have been asking myself, what does it mean to be white?
 In my everyday life, as a member of a predominantly white community, I don’t think about being white.
 Whiteness is what I have in common with most of the people around me.

 I remember the first time I heard the term “white privilege”.
 I resented it.
-Then, about a year later, I heard a woman share a story about a time when her son came home in a cop car.
+Then, about a year later, I heard a black woman share a story about a time when her son came home in a cop car.
 He was walking home from the store when a policeman pulled over and asked him where he lived.
 The policeman wasn’t convinced her son really lived where he said he did – in a predominantly white, upper-middle class neighborhood.
 I think about that story a lot.
 I think about how women of color have to worry about their sons in a way that I will never have to worry about mine because racism is still embedded in our society.

 I try to notice my own thoughts and feelings about race.
 Often, I have to come to terms with some uncomfortable feelings.
 I have biased thoughts and feelings.
 I am learning to recognize them, sit with them, and own them.
 As a white person, I don’t have to make an effort to gather with other white people.
 My world is structured for white people gathering.
 I don’t worry about being excluded because of the color of my skin.
 I don’t worry about being killed because of the color of my skin.